barikosan/RAG/README.md

 # SparkWikiRAG
 SparkWikiRAG: Enhanced Question Answering with Spark NLP and Wikipedia

 This project aims to answer questions from "Mental health" wikipedia page using Retrieval Augmented Generation (RAG) technique with Spark NLP models.

+It consists of three main steps:
+ * Retrieval: